Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lunch does not include a snack, but schools are flexible enough to provide this meal for students at the beginning of the afternoon school day.

-Ms. Dinh Thi Thu Huong, Principal of Dinh Tien Hoang Primary School in District 1, said that the school registered for industrial meals because it did not have a kitchen.
-For nearly 10 years, the price of meals at the school has been maintained at 35,000 VND, including 27,000 VND for lunch and 8,000 VND for snacks.
+Ms. Dinh Thi Thu Huong, Principal of Dinh Tien Hoang Primary School, District 1, said the school registered for industrial meals because it did not have a kitchen.
+For nearly 10 years, the price of the school's boarding meals has been maintained at 35,000 VND, including 27,000 VND for lunch and 8,000 VND for snacks.
 According to her, the school is able to maintain this price partly thanks to the number of students registered for winter boarding (more than 900 students).

-This year, the school plans to increase the meal fee to 38,000-40,000 VND because of rising costs and prices.
-The supplier also proposed to increase the price, but the school's collection has reached the ceiling.
+This year, the school plans to increase the meal fee to 38,000-40,000 VND because of escalating costs and prices.
+The supplier also proposed to increase the price, but the school's revenue has reached the ceiling.

-Despite organizing a kitchen at the school, the principal of a primary school in District 3 still has a headache managing meals for students with a fee of 35,000 VND.
+Despite having a kitchen at school, the principal of a primary school in District 3 still has a headache in managing meals for students with a fee of 35,000 VND.
 Currently, lunch costs 25,000 VND, and afternoon snack costs 10,000 VND.
 However, in the near future, the school plans to consult parents about reducing afternoon snacks to compensate for better quality lunches.

 "If we cut the afternoon snack, students will be at a disadvantage.
 Parents want their children to wake up with a box of milk or a piece of cake to replenish their energy.
 If we reduce the food in lunch, the meals will be sparse and unsightly," he said.

-The afternoon meal cut was implemented at Huynh Khuong Ninh Secondary School in District 1 at the beginning of the year.
-The school has about 700/750 students who eat on-board.
-Last year, the school registered for industrial meals at VND35,000 for lunch and VND5,000 for afternoon meals.
+The cutting of afternoon meals has been implemented by Huynh Khuong Ninh Secondary School in District 1 since the beginning of the year.
+The school has about 700/750 students who eat on-board meals.
+Last year, the school registered for industrial meals at 35,000 VND for lunch and 5,000 VND for afternoon meals.

-Also in group 1, Dao Son Tay High School in Thu Duc City is more favorable.
+Also in group 1, Dao Son Tay High School, Thu Duc City, is more favorable.
 Each lunch costs 35,000 VND, cooked directly at the school by a unit.
 Ms. Do Thi Hao, principal, said that last year the school charged 33,000 VND, this year parents agreed to increase by 2,000 VND so that students' meals would be more complete during the price storm.
-According to Ms. Hao, the reason is that in Thu Duc, prices are somewhat "softer" than in central districts such as districts 1 and 3.
+According to Ms. Hao, the reason is that in Thu Duc, prices are somewhat "softer" than in central districts such as Districts 1 and 3.

 "In the inner city, a normal lunch costs 35,000-40,000 VND, while meals for students have higher requirements regarding food standards, processing, preservation, and transportation," said Mr. Khoa.

-Teachers said many parents voluntarily contributed more to maintain the meals for students as before, but the school did not dare to collect because it could not go against the city's general regulations.
+Teachers said many parents voluntarily contributed more to maintain the students' meals as before, but the school did not dare to collect because it could not go against the city's general regulations.

 "The nutritional and energy standards for each meal for students of all levels are different.
 Applying a fixed level of 35,000 VND is difficult, especially for schools in central areas," said Mr. Khoa.